simonqv/INDA/README.md

 ### Task 3 - Evaluation of postfix expressions
 A stack is a very useful data type that, among other things, is used to implement method calls in programming languages.
 This week's assignment is not to implement a whole language however, but it does involve similar concepts.
-One of those concepts is _parsing_, which is the act of taking a sequence of symbols and figuring out what they mean.
+One of those concepts is expression evaluation, which is the act of parsing a sequence of operators (e.g. + - / *) and operands (e.g. 1 2 3) and figuring out what the correct result of the expression is.

 You will write a program that can calculate arithmetic expressions written in postfix notation.
 Postfix is simple way to write arithmetic expressions that